Radiologic Technology, Associate of Applied Science Degree (RT23) Degree

 Radiologic Technology Program seats are awarded from the highest grade point average downward of the Healthcare Professional – TCC Option Five – Radiologic Technology or the courses taken in the Health Care Management until the maximum enrollment of approximately nine (9) students is reached.
 In the event that there are duplicate GPAs competing for seats in the program, the students' TEAS score will be evaluated and used for any tie breakers.

 TEAS Testing Guidelines:

 - Students will be allowed three attempts to increase TEAS scores.

 - It is recommended that students wait a minimum of 30 days between each attempt.

-- The attempts and scores will apply to the admission criteria of the Radiologic Technology Degree program for GPAs ranging from 2.85 to 2.99.
+- The attempts and scores will apply to the competitive admission criteria of the Radiologic Technology Degree program for duplicate GPAs.